mariohernandez/mariohernandezio/src/blog/vitejs.md

 * `utilities/*.css` are all custom utilities we use as we style elements such as spacing, sizing, z-index, etc.
 * Lastly, all other styles come next such as components, layouts, etc.

-### Updating Storybook's Preview with all styles above
+### Updating Storybook's Preview

+The best place for CSS Styles to be available while we build or update components is in **.storybook/preview.js**.

 * Inside `.storybook/preview.js` add these imports somewhere after the existing imports.
-By doing this the styles above will be available in Storybook's preview.

 {% raw %}